stephanietc/stephanietc.github.io/_past/musicmaster.md

 header:
   teaser: /assets/images/projects/project-4.png
   url: /research/musicmaster
+  alt: "A cartoonish video game screenshot depicts a rainbow of circles on the centre of the screen.
+The circles are overlaid on a real picture of a smiling player.
+'Random Sequence Mode' is written at the top of the screen.
+A white hand-shaped cursor appears on top of the player's left hand, hovering over a circle labeled 'E'.
+A robot smiles at the top of the screen.
+The game score is one coin and zero robots collected.
+A blue arrow at the bottom of the screen is labeled 'Main Menu'.
+A guitar and a microphone flank either side of the screen, which is framed with red curtains."
 author_profile: true
 ---
 ![A cartoonish video game screenshot depicts a rainbow of circles on the centre of the screen.
 The circles are overlaid on a real picture of a smiling player.
 'Random Sequence Mode' is written at the top of the screen.
 A white hand-shaped cursor appears on top of the player's left hand, hovering over a circle labeled 'E'.
 A robot smiles at the top of the screen.
 The game score is one coin and zero robots collected.
 A blue arrow at the bottom of the screen is labeled 'Main Menu'.
 A guitar and a microphone flank either side of the screen, which is framed with red curtains.]({{ site.url }}{{ site.baseurl }}\assets\images\projects\project-4.png)